This post is part of the series 'Vulnerabilities'. Be sure to check out the rest of the blog posts of the series!

 }

-class.
-It a read-only stream that throws an exception when you read more than the specified maximum length.
+Here's the code for the MaxLengthStream class.
+It is a read-only stream that throws an exception when you read more than the specified maximum length.

 internal sealed class MaxLengthStream : Stream